ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-8. Hyper-parameters.
+Q. Hyper-parameters.
 1. What are the differences between parameters and hyper-parameters?
 1. Why is hyperparameter tuning important?
 1. List down methods for tuning hyper-parameters.

 <details><summary><b>Answer</b></summary>